bdmendes/smockito/README.md

 ### What happens if I call an unstubbed method?

-An unstubbed method call will delegate to the real method implementation, instead of returning the default, lenient sentinel values of Mockito.
+An unstubbed method call will delegate to the real method implementation, instead of returning a lenient sentinel value.
 This allows one to stub a method at the bottom the hierarchy, and interact with its adapters for free:

 ```scala
 trait Getter: